 One of the things you have to realize is that some customers are more valuable than others.

 When customers enroll in a loyalty program, they allow companies to collect valuable profile, preference, and behavioral data that companies should use to uniquely recognize, reward, and communicate with them.
 Segment your customers and prioritize them to focus on their potential economic impact.
-Avoid rewarding “ free riders” — loyalty members that join your program, but give you nothing in return, and instead focus your efforts on profitable, loyal customers.
+Avoid rewarding “free riders” — loyalty members that join your program, but give you nothing in return, and instead focus your efforts on profitable, loyal customers.

 Step 3: Determine the Best Value Proposition and Program Structure

+In designing a loyalty program, there are five key elements of successful loyalty programs and some tradeoffs that need to be considered.
 You want to ensure that you engage the right customers, make it easy for them to enroll in your program, make it easy to use your program, and clearly communicate how the program works.

 Step 4: Create Compelling and Meaningful Communications